AdamStuckert/Ranitomeya-imitator-Developmental-Series/README.md

 #### Supplementary documents

 Documents not produced by these scripts are included in a separate supplemental documents folder.
-This includes our assembled transcriptome (if the file isn't too big?), sample metadata, etc.
+This includes our assembled transcriptome, sample metadata, etc.